soupi/learn-haskell-blog-generator/src/08-testing.md

 testing expected failures, testing IO code, inspection testing, benchmarking, and more.
 There's just too much to cover!

-My hope is that this chapter
+I hope this chapter
-provided you with the basics of how to start writing tests for your own projects.
+provided you with the basics of how to start writing tests for your projects.
 Please consult the tutorial for your chosen testing framework, and read more about this very important subject on your own.